galashri/094295_hw1/README.md

 ## Training

-To train our advanced models run the Trainer.py file. it will create "trained_models" folder and the models will be saved in it
+To train our advanced models run the Trainer.py file. it will create "trained_models" folder and the models will be saved in it.

+Note: the feature engineering used in Trainer.py for all models, is as described at the Feature selection section in the task report.

 ## Notebooks List